Last updated: June 10, 2025

 , andtraceFlags

-: Enables correlation with distributed traces when a tracing context is active.
+: Enables correlation with distributed tracing spans when a span context is active.

 Converting logs to the OpenTelemetry format allows you to correlate them with other telemetry signals to provide a more complete view of system behavior.